gigatskhondia/gigala/README.md

 ## 2. Design of pin-jointed frame structure by reinforcement learning:

-  Main idea of the model is to optimize the position of joints in order to minimize displacements in the structure.
+  Main idea of the model is to optimize positions of joints in order to minimize displacements in the structure.

+## 3. Design of a bridge by reinforcement learning

+  RL optimizes positions of joints in order to minimize y-displacement in middle node of the bridge like structure.